Best Chessable Alternatives 2026: 6 Free and Cheap Opening Trainers

 Disclosure: ChessAtlas is our product.
 We've aimed for a fair comparison, but readers should weigh our perspective accordingly.

-Chessable is excellent for structured GM courses — but it has real limitations: you can't edit purchased courses, there's no game import, and a complete repertoire can cost $200 or more in course fees.
-If you want to build your own lines, analyze your real games, or avoid the subscription cost, these alternatives fill the gaps Chessable leaves open.
+Looking for Chessable alternatives in 2026?
+Six tools deliver the same opening-training experience with FSRS spaced repetition, automatic game imports, and no per-course paywall.
+Chessable is excellent for structured GM courses, but it has real limitations: limited editing of GM-authored course structure, no game import, full repertoire coverage can cost $150-$300 across multiple courses, and its SM-2 algorithm is outdated next to FSRS.
+If you want to build your own lines, analyze your real games, or avoid the per-course cost, these alternatives fill the gaps Chessable leaves open.
+For a head-to-head feature breakdown, see our detailed ChessAtlas vs Chessable comparison.

 Why Players Look for Chessable Alternatives

-• SM-2 algorithm: Chessable uses the older SM-2 algorithm for spaced repetition.
-Modern alternatives like FSRS produce better retention with fewer daily reviews.
+- SM-2 algorithm: Chessable utilizes a vintage algorithm for spaced repetition.
+Modern alternatives like FSRS offer improved retention with a reduced number of daily reviews.

 Quick Comparison

-ChessAtlas is the most direct functional replacement for Chessable's training features — and adds several capabilities Chessable doesn't offer at all.
+ChessAtlas is the most direct functional replacement for Chessable's training features, and adds several capabilities Chessable doesn't offer at all.
+For a side-by-side feature table, see the ChessAtlas vs Chessable full comparison page.
+It is also the only modern chess opening trainer built around FSRS.

 What ChessAtlas does that Chessable doesn't:

-• Build your own repertoire from scratch — free, with a full tree editor.
+- Build your own repertoire from scratch, free, with a full tree editor.
 No course purchase required.
+See the repertoire builder feature page for details.

-• Import your real games from Lichess or Chess.com automatically.
+- Import your real games from Lichess or Chess.com automatically on Plus and Premium.

-• Deviation finder — shows exactly which positions from your repertoire you forgot in your last 20 games.
+- Deviation detection (Plus and Premium), shows exactly which positions from your repertoire you forgot in your last games.
+See how the deviation finder works.

 Best for: Players who want to build a custom repertoire, import real games, and close the loop between study and practice.
-Especially useful if you've already bought Chessable courses but keep forgetting lines under time pressure — you can export the PGN from Chessable and import it into ChessAtlas to continue drilling with FSRS.
+Especially useful if you've already bought Chessable courses but keep forgetting lines under time pressure, export the PGN from Chessable and import it into ChessAtlas to continue drilling with FSRS.

 Best for: Players who already have a PGN file from another tool (Lichess Studies, ChessBase, or Chessable export) and want to drill it with SRS without switching platforms entirely.